 Fannie Mae financial economist Bernard Gress is taking an innovative approach to predicting the stability of mortgages.
-He's using Mathematica to create a genetic algorithm system that simultaneously finds the optimal model structure and the optimal dataset to use to make a final prediction.
+He's using Wolfram technologies to create a genetic algorithm system that simultaneously finds the optimal model structure and the optimal dataset to use to make a final prediction.

-He says Mathematica is the superior platform for developing this project.
-"Mathematica, because it uses expressions for the fundamental structure of all of its operations, and those expressions are directly manipulatable, that allows instantly, right off the bat, saves years of work right there," says Gress.
+He says Wolfram technologies are superior for developing this project.
+"Wolfram technologies, because they use expressions for the fundamental structure of all of their operations, and those expressions are directly manipulatable, that allows instantly, right off the bat, saves years of work right there," says Gress.
 "You visualize your data and parts of the function you're generating much easier.
-You can focus on where the issues are much quicker, so I think those are the advantages of Mathematica for me."
+You can focus on where the issues are much quicker, so I think those are the advantages of Wolfram technologies for me."